This post contains affiliate / referral links that help support this site.

 Aldi – They have started carrying a limited amount of organic items like produce, they do however have a great selection of their new gluten-free line.
 They also offer locally grown options!

 Whole Foods – This is a no brainer.
-Whole Foods has their own line that saves customers money and they are in the process of making everything in the store GMO-free.
+Whole Foods has its own line that saves customers money and they are in the process of making everything in the store GMO-free.
 They also offer coupons and if you're an Amazon Prime member you can save even more.

 Trader Joe's – They have a great store brand with lots of options.